cvzi/flag/README.md

 See: [https://pypi.org/project/emoji-country-flag/](https://pypi.org/project/emoji-country-flag/)

-Python 3.7 or higher is required for the latest release.
+Python 3.10 or higher is required for the latest release.
+The last release for Python 3.7 to 3.9 was [v1.3.2](https://github.com/cvzi/flag/releases/tag/v1.3.2).
 The last release for Python 2.7, 3.4 and 3.5 was [v1.2.4](https://github.com/cvzi/flag/releases/tag/v1.2.4).

 Documentation